 AT&T and Cox are two of the most popular ISPs out there and with good reason: Both offer a wide range of plans, excellent speeds and reasonable prices.
 Both have a variety of bundling options for internet, TV and phone services, and both participate in the Affordable Connectivity Program through which qualified customers can receive internet service for reduced rates—or even for free.

 However, there are some key differences between these two ISPS, including:

-- AT&T offers 2 Gbps and 5 Gbps plans, which are faster than any Cox plans—but it’s important to keep in mind that those speeds are only possible in the few areas where AT&T fiber is available.
+- AT&T offers a 5 GIG plan, which is faster than any Cox plan (2 GIG is their max)—but it’s important to keep in mind that those speeds are only possible in the few areas where AT&T fiber is available.

 - Cox offers more bundling options for other services as well as for internet service extras.

 - Cox’s lower tier plans are slightly less expensive than AT&Ts comparable plans.

 - AT&T has no data caps; Cox does—but they are very generous, so most users won’t need to worry about exceeding it.